For Immediate Release

 Nonprofit Receives Discretionary Federal Block Grant Funds Through PA DCED

-In addition to the federal block grant, CACLV has received more than $50,000 from several local families who believe this effort will make the Lehigh Valley a better community for their children and grandchildren.
+In addition to the federal block grant, Community Action has received more than $50,000 from several local families who believe this effort will make the Lehigh Valley a better community for their children and grandchildren.